Emergence of multiphase condensates from a limited set of chemical building blocks: Results

 \subsection{Describing interdependencies among biomolecular interactions}

-To develop a theoretical description of biomolecular interaction specificity, we adopt a coarse-grained representation of biomolecules in a multicomponent fluid.
+To describe biomolecular interaction specificity, we adopt a coarse-grained representation of biomolecules in a multicomponent fluid.
 Specifically, we assume that \textit{pairwise} interactions can be used to describe the net attraction or repulsion between molecular species~\cite{jacobs2023theory}.
 This approach implies that the chemical potential $\mu_i$ of each macromolecular species $i=1,\ldots,N$ depends linearly on the symmetric pairwise interaction matrix $\bm\epsilon$,

 where $\phi_i$ represents the molecular volume fraction (i.e., the concentration times the molecular volume, $v_i$) of each molecular species $i$.
-The first two terms of \eqref{eq:mu} account for the ideal, $\mu_{\text{id},i} = v_i^{-1} k_{\text{B}}T \log\phi_i$, and steric, $\mu_{\text{v},i}(\vec\phi)$, contributions to the chemical potential, which are both independent of $\bm\epsilon$. \eqref{eq:mu} provides a coarse-grained description of any homogeneous fluid~\cite{hansen2013theory}.
-However, we make the key approximation that $\bm\epsilon$ is independent of $\vec\phi$; this means that the net interaction $\epsilon_{ij}$ between molecules of types $i$ and $j$ does not depend on the presence of other components in the mixture and is thus the same in all phases.
-This approximation underlies the Flory--Huggins~\cite{colby2003polymer}, regular solution~\cite{porter2009phase}, and van der Waals models~\cite{hansen2013theory}, and is consistent with field-theoretic treatments of heteropolymer mixtures~\cite{wessen2022analytical}, with appropriate choices of $\vec{\mu}_v$.
-Later on, we will use molecular simulations to show that this approximation can yield a remarkably accurate description of multicomponent heteropolymer solutions.
+The first two terms of \eqref{eq:mu} account for the ideal, $\mu_{\text{id},i} = v_i^{-1} k_{\text{B}}T \log\phi_i$, and steric, $\mu_{\text{v},i}$, contributions to the chemical potential, which are both independent of $\bm\epsilon$ (see SI).
+We make the key approximation that $\bm\epsilon$ is independent of $\vec\phi$, meaning that the net interaction $\epsilon_{ij}$ between molecules of types $i$ and $j$ does not depend on the presence of other components.
+This approximation is consistent with field-theoretic treatments of heteropolymer interactions~\cite{lin2018theories,wessen2022analytical}, sticker--spacer and patchy-particle models~\cite{pappu2023phase,jacobs2023theory}, and perturbative treatments of fluids~\cite{hansen2013theory} in the limit of weak monomer/sticker interactions.
+Later on, we will use simulations to confirm that this approximation can make accurate predictions for multicomponent heteropolymer solutions.

 The pairwise interaction matrix provides a systematic way of describing the interdependencies among biomolecular interactions in a multicomponent mixture.
 In a full-rank interaction matrix, there are $N(N+1)/2$ independent pair interactions.
 However, because biomolecular interactions are typically governed by a limited set of physicochemical features, it is conceivable that not all pair interactions are independent of one another.
 For example, in a mixture of molecules that interact via hydrophobic forces alone, there might be only $N$ independent parameters---namely, the hydrophobicity of each molecular species---that determine the interaction matrix.
 In general, we expect that various modes of interaction, including electrostatic, cation-$\pi$, and hydrogen bonding, among others~\cite{brangwynne2015polymer}, contribute to the net interactions among biomolecules in a multicomponent mixture.